paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 **(b)** The sums made available to the Agency may be expended without regard to the provisions of law and regulations relating to the expenditure of Government funds; and for objects of a confidential, extraordinary, or emergency nature, such expenditures to be accounted for solely on the certificate of the Director and every such certificate shall be deemed a sufficient voucher for the amount therein certified.

+**(c) Notification.—**

-**(c) Notification.—** Not later than 30 days after the date on which the Director makes a novel and significant expenditure pursuant to subsection (a), the Director shall notify the Permanent Select Committee on Intelligence of the House of Representatives, the Select Committee on Intelligence of the Senate, the Subcommittee on Defense of the Committee on Appropriations of the Senate, and the Subcommittee on Defense of the Committee on Appropriations of the House of Representatives of such expenditure.
+(1) Not later than 30 days after the date on which the Director makes a novel and significant expenditure pursuant to subsection (a), the Director shall notify the Permanent Select Committee on Intelligence of the House of Representatives, the Select Committee on Intelligence of the Senate, the Subcommittee on Defense of the Committee on Appropriations of the Senate, and the Subcommittee on Defense of the Committee on Appropriations of the House of Representatives of such expenditure.

+(2)

+  (A) Not later than 180 days after December 18, 2025, the Director shall issue written guidance to ensure the timely identification and reporting of novel and significant expenditures in accordance with this subsection.
+Such guidance shall—

+    (i) establish a definition of a novel and significant expenditure for purposes of this subsection;

+    (ii) define internal procedures to evaluate expenditures to determine if such expenditures are novel and significant using the definition established pursuant to clause (i); and

+    (iii) require timely congressional notification in accordance with this subsection.

+  (B) The Director shall regularly review and update the guidance issued under this paragraph as appropriate.

+  (C) Not later than 60 days after the date on which the initial guidance is issued under this paragraph, and not later than 60 days after the date on which any material revisions to such guidance take effect, the Director shall provide to the committees specified in paragraph (1) a briefing with respect to such guidance or such material revisions.

 ### Statutory Notes